gloryofrobots/childtalk/README.md

 childtalk
 ==========

-Simple Smalltalk dialect written on Java for self-education reasons.<br />
+Simple Smalltalk dialect written on Java for self-educational reasons.

-Project do not developed now.
+Project is not developing now.

 Childtalk was my first completed interpreter.
-I try to write it in clear and good style,&nbsp;but,&nbsp;as always,&nbsp;bugs and fixes do their job well.
+I tried to write it in clear and good style, but, as always, bugs and fixes do their job well.

 Childtalk is based on  <a href = 'http://code.google.com/p/syx/'>Smalltalk YX</a>.
-Actually parser and lexer is Java versions of Syx parser and lexer, but I add abstract syntax tree state between parser and compiler, and build compiler around visitor pattern.
-(It has very good explanation in  Andrew Appel books).
-Also all runtime modules totally different from Syx or even different from almost all smalltalk systems I study.
-At first I write their like lisp system, but than I understand simple rule: your runtime structure must be very close to your language.
+Actually parser and lexer are Java versions of Syx parser and lexer, but I added AST generation between parser and compiler, and built compiler around visitor pattern (it has very good explanation in Andrew Appel books).
+Also all runtime modules are totally different from Syx and even different from almost all smalltalk systems I studied.
+At first I wrote them like lisp system, but than I understood simple rule: your runtime structure must be very close to your language.
 So I have already changed a lot of code.
-Than i decided to rewrite everything everywhere.
-And at last i decided to leave Childtalk as this.
-However it was a funny month when I write Childtalk code and sleep poorly.
+Than I decided to rewrite everything everywhere.
+And at last I decided to leave Childtalk as this.
+However it was a funny month when I wrote Childtalk code and slept poorly.

 <h4>FEATURES</h4>
 <ul>
 <li> Stackless.
-All methods and blocks run`s in serial queue.</li>
+All methods and blocks run in serial queue.</li>
 <li> Easy declarative syntax based on GNU Smalltalk </li>
 <li> Many standart smalltalk features supported.
 You can read tests code and see what childtalk can do.</li>
 <li> Working set of standart objects : SmallInteger, LargeInteger, Float, String, Symbol, Collection, Dictionary etc...